WHNS: Meredith and Gray ownership

-On July 24, 2003, Meredith received FCC approval to change WHNS' city of license from Asheville to Greenville to aid identification as a South Carolina station.
+First Media sold its stations to the Meredith Corporation for $435 million in 1997.
+The station rebranded from Fox 21 to Fox Carolina in 2002, citing the wide proliferation of cable and satellite systems that put WHNS on channels other than 21.
+On July 24, 2003, Meredith received FCC approval to change WHNS's city of license from Asheville to Greenville to aid identification as a South Carolina station.
+It argued that Greenville was more populous than Asheville and that WHNS's advertisers predominantly came from South Carolina.
 Under the terms of the reallotment, the station was required to retain city-grade coverage of Asheville and to maintain its existing public interest obligations to that city.